-- overall remuneration strategy of Iluka and its specific application to the Managing Director and direct reports, and the remuneration of non-executive directors; - advising the Board about the performance of the Managing Director; and - culture and capability, diversity, employment strategy, policy and practices of Iluka.
+- advising the Board about the performance of the Managing Director; and - overseeing the culture and capability, diversity, employment strategy, policy and practices of Iluka.

-During the year, the People and Performance Committee engaged with shareholders and proxy advisers in relation to the 2019 remuneration outcomes and remuneration arrangements for the management team of Deterra.
-The People and Performance Committee also considered employee engagement, workforce trends and mental health support for employees and monitored the implementation of leadership development programs.
-The Board also considered the treatment of incentives held by Iluka's employees, which were impacted as a result of the demerger of Deterra.
+During the year, the People and Performance Committee engaged with shareholders and proxy advisers in relation to the 2020 remuneration outcomes and the impact of the COVID pandemic.
+The People and Performance Committee also reviewed the business's strategic workforce and succession plans for key roles and considered employee engagement and workforce trends.
+The People and Performance Committee also completed remuneration benchmarking in response to changing market conditions.